Mathématique: Chapter 11

 Interpretation of results: As predicted, ATA mRNA levels are equivalent to those of JS.
 It is likely that this represents a physiologic ceiling of some kind.
 LTA levels are also equivalent to those of JS, which is consistent with the patient’s homozygous status.
 Projective ability and sensitivity is predicted to be extremely high.
 Effect of NRA is unknown at this point, but it may explain high amplitude EEG waves in the 30-100+ Hz range not observed in JS.

 He hooked one hand over the back of his shoulder.
-Who was “JS,” and what was the fucking function of these genes?
+Who was “JS,” and what was the function of these genes?

-Had they—not recruited him for the mathematics?
-Had it been for this instead, some inherent genetic anomaly—not for who he was but what he was?
+Had they not recruited him for the mathematics?
+Had it been for this instead, some inherent genetic anomaly?
+Not for who he was but what he was?
 That seemed unlikely.

-And yet—Jackson had wanted him to see this.
+And yet Jackson had wanted him to see this.

-She was watching him.
 She must know what was in the file.
-She must know what she had given him.
-So—were her sympathies with Jackson?
+She must know what she’d given him.
+Were her sympathies with Jackson?
 Could be.
 Her face gave nothing away, but her eyes were unsettled.

 Dear Dr. Lam,

-“Hey Doc—you busy?”
+“Hey doc, you busy?”

 Rush froze.